youngfredo/NeoForge-FredosVanillaItems-1.21.1/README.md

 - Copper Items Backport (Armor, Tools) as of 0.4.0
 - Food & Miscellaneous Recipes (Apples) as of 0.5.0
 - Horse Armors as of 0.6.0
+- Fredo's Armor Trim & Trim Materials (Ruby, Enderite) as of 0.7.0
 ### Coming Soon:

-- Fredo's Armor Trim & Trim Materials (Ruby, Enderite)
 - Advancements
 - Custom Sounds & Updated Textures
 - Translation for more languages